-You will be introduced to the concepts of human psychopharmacology, and to the theoretical background of drug-induced modification of nervous system function and behaviour.
-You will gain insight into psychoactive drugs and how they act upon the brain to influence behaviour.
+The concepts of human psychopharmacology will be introduced, as will the theoretical background of drug-induced modification of nervous system function and behaviour.
+Insight will be given into psychoactive drugs and how they act upon the brain to influence behaviour.

-We'll teach you about the biological bases of drug actions and how these might contribute to our knowledge of psychological function in general, the acute and long term consequences of psychoactive drug use and current pharmacological treatment strategies for Alzheimer's, depression and schizophrenia.
+Students will be taught about the biological bases of drug actions and how these might contribute to our knowledge of psychological function in general, the acute and long term consequences of psychoactive drug use, and current pharmacological treatment strategies for Alzheimer's, depression and schizophrenia.

 For 50 years, thanks to evolutionary theory, we’ve known why we are fated to age and die, but our understanding of the mechanisms has been a lengthy evolution in itself.
 Only relatively recently, with the use of modern molecular biology tools, do we begin to understand the mechanistic basis of the ageing process, from early notions about rates of living to current ideas about modular yet interacting mechanisms including autophagy, protein synthesis, nutrient sensing, insulin-like signalling and disease resistance.
 Even now we do not clearly know what makes us age.
 Ageing is perhaps the most multidisciplinary area of study and is certainly one of the last great mysteries in biology.

 This module introduces the area and the methodologies with which ageing is studied.
 Teaching is through lectures, workshops, practical work, individual and group-based coursework and private study.